Chronic Venous Insufficiency (CVI): Legs Vein Valves Irregular Functioning

 In cases of inflammation in the legs, anti-inflammatory medication is also recommended to improve the patient’s symptoms.
 However, it can impact the patient's life in the long term.

 Lymphatic Drainage Massage

 Lymphatic drainage massage should be used to stimulate the surrounding area and naturally encourage drainage of lymph fluid to alleviate symptoms.
-In chronic cases, more invasive methods of lymph drainage might be necessary.

 - Compression therapy is the gentle application of pressure on the affected area using medical compression stockings.